Saratoga Springs wedding photographer Albany Lake George Cooperstown

 We went from meeting in person with fun discussions about how I can help potential clients, learning about what they liked and guiding them in their choices.
 To having to be instantly available online, across all social media platforms, and all paid advertising sites.
 So that someone can book me instantly by making choices on a phone screen, without ever meeting or talking.

 The business is so different than it was just a couple years ago.
-Specifically, running THE business itself is now full time, with the photography part of it becoming like a second job.
+Specifically, RUNNING the business became full time work.
+With the photography part of it becoming a second job.

 Sure, it's always been hard and time intensive.
-After all, that 10 hours of wedding coverage always required about 40-50 hours of my time.
+That 10 hours of wedding coverage always required about 40-50 hours of my time.
 But the number of photographers divided by the number of weddings in our region means there isn't enough to go around.
-Unless you work full time just on running the business, spending lots, competing fiercely, investing a lot in advertising and systems and whatever else (paid) it takes to bring in clients and survive.
-Then do your second full time job of being a photographer.
+(Unless you work full time just on running the business, spending lots, competing fiercely, investing a lot in advertising and systems and paying for whatever else it takes to bring in clients and survive.
+Then do your second full time job of being a photographer.)

-Add in the increasing expense of acquiring each client, and what was a steep decline in revenue, combined with lightning fast changes in non negotiable fads which changed every 3 months that you have to be expert in.
+It's expensive acquiring each client, combined with a steep decline in revenue, combined with lightning fast changes in non negotiable fads which changed every 3 months that you have to be expert in.

 And that was it.